SiaFoundation/docs/hosting/setup-guides/linux.md

 ```

 {% hint style="info" %}
-For this guide we will be using the 5.5TiB storage drive listed as `/dev/sdb`
+For this guide, we will be using the 5.5TiB storage drive listed as `/dev/sdb`.
+Make sure you use the correct device for your system.
 {% endhint %}

 Now, you will also need to get the unique `UUID` and filesystem `TYPE` for the device you'd like to use.
 To do this run the following.